Canine Pica occurs when a dog is so desperately short of nutrients that they starts eating weird things they find like coal, wood or rubber.

 How To Treat Canine Pica

 Raw meat and bone is entirely natural, full of enzymes and bursting with nutrients.
 Mixed with Pet Plus, the body can easily digest and absorb the nutrients and micronutrients.
 Download my diet sheet for more information.

-Changing Your Dogs Eating Habits – For Ever!
+Changing Your Dog's Eating Habits - Forever!